JListman/FirearmDeathRate/Regression_Tree_GunDeaths_GunLaws.md

 Obtain and read in datasets.

-1. Gun law data, firearm laws across US States from 1991 to 2017 downloaded from The [State Firearm Laws Project](https://www.statefirearmlaws.org/table.html) and [codebook](https://www.statefirearmlaws.org/download-codebook.html)
+1. Data on presence/absence of 133 firearm laws across US States from 1991 to 2017 and their coded categories and subcategories were downloaded from The [State Firearm Laws Project](https://www.statefirearmlaws.org/table.html) and the associated [codebook](https://www.statefirearmlaws.org/download-codebook.html)

 Presense/absense of a given gun law in a state is coded as "1" or "0".
 These and "Year" are being read as numeric by R so will need to be changed to factor variables.
-State is already read as factor variable.
+State is read as factor variable.

 1. Download CDC cause of death by State from firearms 1999 to 2016 data.
 On the [CDC Wonder](https://wonder.cdc.gov/ucd-icd10.html) website, sort by State, Year, and cause of injury = Firearm.
 This produces a file that contains the crude death rate per 100,000 state residents due to firearm per state per year.
 This was saved as StateGunDeathRate.csv